Sea turtles are graceful salt-water reptiles, well adapted to the

 of water birds, eagles, hawks, turtles, crocs (they're very shy), and

-occasionally a snake.
+occasionally a water snake or boa.
 Though not connected to the sanctuary, it is a

 worthwhile trip, and if you bring a bird book and binoculars, you wont be

-tour of the sanctuary and the lagoon, e-mail.
-Special
+tour of the sanctuary and the lagoon, e-mail,

 Turtle Tour Click here